EarthAsylum/eacsoftwareregistry-subscription-webhooks/readme.txt

 = Subscriptions =

-To create a webhook for subscription updates, choose *"{eac}SoftwareRegistry Subscription updated"*, when using Woo Subscriptions, or *"{eac}SoftwareRegistry Sumo Subscription"*, when using SUMO Subscriptions, for the topic on the *Webhook data* screen.
+To create a webhook for subscription updates, choose *"{eac}SoftwareRegistry WC Subscription"*, when using Woo Subscriptions, or *"{eac}SoftwareRegistry Sumo Subscription"*, when using SUMO Subscriptions, for the topic on the *Webhook data* screen.

 Whenever a subscription is updated, the subscription data will be sent to the *Delivery URL* specified in the Webhook.